zmike/zmike.github.io/_posts/2023-02-08-separable.md

 At present, it's not possible to fix this using Vulkan.
 There is simply no way to precompile separate tessellation shaders, and so I again will say that the use of SSO is [why the fps is bad](https://gitlab.freedesktop.org/mesa/mesa/-/issues/8223).

 But the above-described handling does eliminate hitching caused by simple instances of SSO, which mitigates *some* of the hitching in Tomb Raider (2013).
-I'm not aware of other games that use this functionality, but if there are any, hopefully they don't use tessellation and are smoothed out by [this MR](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/21197)*.
+I'm not aware of other games that use this functionality, but if there are any, hopefully they don't use tessellation and are smoothed out by [this MR](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/21197)\*.\
-* Note: `ZINK_DESCRIPTORS=db` is currently required to enable this functionality
+\* Note: `ZINK_DESCRIPTORS=db` is currently required to enable this functionality

-We're getting there.
+Gaming on Zink: We're getting there.